loginom/loginom-help-en-omegat/data/processors/transformation/substitution/other-match.md

-# Substitution of the Replacements not Included into the Table
+# Substitution of the Values not Included into the Replacement Table

 *Replace other* parameter is required for processing of the values that are not included into the *Replacement table* and that are out of the [allowable interval](./exact-match.md#primenenie-dopustimogo-intervala).
 Four configuration options parameter: